minhvu178/nginx_learning/README.md

 Introduction:
 This is basically a module based on many other "hello_world" on the internet.
 Its purpose is nothing but trying to print out Hello World when request localhost.

-Update: Right now, it is printing out the querystring in the URL and that's it.
+Update(Jun 10 12:06): Right now, it is printing out the querystring in the URL and that's it.
 There will be other updates in the future, stay tuned.

 Installation:
 Run these commands in the nginx directory: